zakmachachi/GO-MACE-23/models/fitting/README.md

 12) **iter-12:** iter-11 + edge structures held at 1500K using MACE model fitted on iter-11.
 250 structures were added (1 ps intervals (10 ps total) on 5x5 matrix).
 Structures were cleaned where single atoms were removed. iter-12 was cleaned up by removing any structures with forces > 50 eV/A. 7 Structures were removed from the training data and 0 from the test data.

+The production model can be found in iter-12-final-model.

 ## MACE fitting settings:

     --name="MACE_model" \